notThatCoo/RPG_Game/README.md

  > # Features
  > There will be two options when creating a character: Race and Class.
 Each option has four suboptions (16 total combinations).
 Both race and class have different benefits depending on the desired play style (for example, being a tank or swift damage dealer).
 Initially, the user will be shown the four races and be prompted to choose one.
 After they choose one, they will be prompted to choose a class.
 Once they do both, the first stage is open.
 Next comes the actual gameplay.
 Our RPG will have turn-based gameplay and level progression.
 During combat, the user will be prompted to perform one of many actions, such as attack, flee, heal, and check inventory.
 There will be a grace period between every level where one can heal, look at their inventory, and "prepare" for the next level.
 Also, after every level, the user will be given a random weapon or armor that improves their stats and one stat allocation point.
 Said random weapon/armor will have increased benefits as one progresses through the game.
 For non-stale gameplay, as well as adding an element of luck and strategy, attacks will damage in a set range.
 Stats, weapons, and even armor can increase the maximum and/or minimum damage possible.
 There won't be an ending to our game.
 As you progress through the levels, you and your enemies will both get stronger.
 Both strategy and luck will play a big part in progressing.
 The goal of the game is to see how far you can get while trying out all the race and class combinations and seeing which one you like more.

- > ## Phase II
- > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
- > * Create an "Epic" (note) for each feature.
-Place these epics in the `Product Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Break down the "Epics" into smaller actionable user stories (i.e. smaller development tasks).
-Convert them into issues and assign them to team members.
-Place these in the `TODO` column (aka Sprint Backlog).
- >   * These cards should represent roughly 7 days worth of development time for your team.
-Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
- > * Schedule two check-ins using Calendly.
-Both time slots should be during your lab on week 6.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members
-## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
-For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
-(Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram
 ![CS100 final project](https://github.com/cs100/final-project-lguzm044_schav088_tadel002_habdu016/assets/156245649/3d156cca-8f1f-4e43-9b68-a78160826cc4)
-> Draw a diagram illustrating how the user can navigate from one screen to another.
-Here is an [example](https://creately.com/diagram/example/ikfqudv82/user-navigation-diagram-classic?r=v).
-It can be useful to label each symbol that represents a screen so that you can reference the screens in the next section or the rest of the document if necessary.
-Give a brief description of what the diagram represents.

-### Screen Layouts
-> Include the layout of each of your screens.
-The layout should describe the screen’s major components such as menus and prompts for user inputs and expected output, or any graphical user interface components if applicable (e.g. buttons, text boxes, etc).
-Explain what is on the layout, and the purpose of each menu item, button, etc. If many screens share the same layout, start by describing the general layout and then list the screens that will be using that layout and the differences between each of them.

 ## Class Diagram
 ![RPG_Class-Page-2](https://github.com/cs100/final-project-lguzm044_schav088_tadel002_habdu016/assets/107754577/db3e2106-4d06-4625-836d-604385b9c1be)